kestal/univers/Species/Scralians.md

 In the common language they are called the _White creepers_ or the _Night beasts_.
 However, some of the humans who trade with them call them more respectfully _Scralians_.

 Scralian comes from the word _Skralan_ which belongs to their own language.
 This word is formed of _Skral_, meaning folk, and _Ann_, meaning the moon.

+## In the world
+A huge and cold ocean surround their territories north and east.
+On their western borders, there is the Nendal's folk, often in conflict with them.
+On the south stand the Wind Tribe.
+This tribe is their historical trade partner, although we can see some tensions since the formation of the Fragmented Realm.